 - 1 tablespoon fresh rosemary leaves or 1 ½ teaspoons dried rosemary

-- 1¼ pounds Alaskan halibut or other firm-fleshed white fish without bones or skin
+- 1¼ pounds Alaskan halibut or other firm-fleshed white fish remove bones and skin

 - Optional garnishes: olive oil, lemon slices, and chopped fresh parsley